47chapters/letsgo/docs/how-to/manage-configuration.md

 ### Managing configuration of several deployments in AWS

 You can [manage multiple deployments](./manage-multiple-deployments.md) of the LetsGo stack in AWS.
-Each deployment has its own set of configuration settings in AWS.
+Each deployment has its own set of configuration settings.
 All of the `yarn ops config` subcommands take `-d, --deployment` option which allows you to specify the name of the deployment for the command.
 For example, to set the memory size of the _API_ process for the deployment `stage`, you can call:

 ```bash
 yarn ops config set LETSGO_API_APPRUNNER_MEMORY=2048 -d stage